The Elephant In The Room

 The elephant in the room could have plunged his trunk into the coffee and sat his big grey backside down on the chocolate digestives and still, with consummate Englishness, there would have just been an awkward silence.

 We’re all accustomed to the signs that people aren’t as engaged as they might be in meetings.
 Usually it’s less obvious than sleep – the stifled yawn, the fidgeting, the surreptitious checking of email, for example – but nonetheless, poor meetings are something we often put up with, accepting that it’s just an aspect of organisational life that must be endured, like the loud co-worker or the long commute.

 One way that GTD can enable snappier and more focussed meetings is through the use of ‘Agenda’ lists.
-We usually describe these lists as buckets where you can collect your talking points until one-to-one conversations happen with the key people in your world.
-People who have implemented the methodology often quickly ‘get’ how useful they are.
+We usually describe these lists as buckets where you can collect your talking points until one-to-one conversations happen with the key people in your world, and they often strike a chord with people who have implemented the methodology.

 I recently heard a client describe one-to-one catch-up meetings with a direct report who uses GTD Agenda lists as being like ‘machine-gun fire’.
 While, on the face of it, this doesn’t sound like the kind of experience that helps you along the path to stress-free productivity, what he actually meant was intended as praise because his colleague always came to meetings highly prepared.
 He’d always bring a complete and current list of conversation topics that they could rattle through with minimal filler and fluff, and it enabled both parties to walk away feeling satisfied, knowing the time had been well-used and that everything had been covered.